Notgnoshi/cryptography/README.md

     - `gmpy2`
     - `numpy`
     - Tentatively `sympy`.

-    - *Strong* preference for Python 3
+    Example usage may be found in the course homework and in the unit tests.

 * `homework/`

     Class homework.

 * `short/`

     Short snippets that don't really belong in the `crypto` library.

 * `tests/`

     Unit tests for the `crypto` library.
-Ran with `python3 runtests.py`.
-Note that the `runtests.py` script temporarily adds the `crypto` library to the system path.
+Run with `python3 runtests.py`.